 Arnold & Porter Kaye Scholer LLP has approximately 1,000 lawyers across nine domestic and four international offices.
 In its largest offices, the firm has approximately 400 lawyers in Washington, DC, 325 lawyers in New York, 175 lawyers in three California offices (Los Angeles, San Francisco and Silicon Valley), and 60 lawyers in London.
 In addition, the firm has domestic offices in Chicago, Denver, Houston, and West Palm Beach; and international offices in Brussels, Frankfurt, and Shanghai.

-The combination enhances the ability to tackle clients' most significant and complex legal matters and provides a platform to provide sophisticated legal counsel and strategic guidance to public and private entities on litigation, transactional, and corporate governance matters.
+The combination enhances the ability to tackle clients' most significant and complex legal matters and creates a platform to provide sophisticated legal counsel and strategic guidance to public and private entities on litigation, transactional, and corporate governance matters.

 Our combined firm draws heavily upon the rich history and experience of both legacy firms and enables us to hold true to our core values of excellence in the practice of law; adherence to the highest standards of ethics and professionalism; appreciation and respect for diversity among our colleagues; and a deep commitment to public service and pro bono.